 We have redefined the Boxster in terms of its performance, and defined how the roadster of the future should look.
 In doing so, we have once again succeeded in creating an icon of independence.
-Just like its legendary predecessors, including the 550 Spyder, it is a Porsche that continues to epitomise the feeling of genuine freedom and advancement.
+Just like its legendary predecessors, including the 550 Spyder, it is a Porsche that continues to epitomise the feeling of genuine freedom.

 © 2014 Porsche Middle East FZE.
 Legal notice.